sudar/bulk-delete/README.md

 ### Is it possible that some Plugin are not compatible with Bulk Delete? ###

 Yes.
 If a Plugin rewrites the query vars by using `add_filter( 'pre_get_posts' )` then it may be incompatible with this Plugin.
-[The event calendar](http://wordpress.org/plugins/the-events-calendar/) is one such Plugin.

-I currently disable and enable the `pre_get_posts` filter if I find that "The event calendar" Plugin is installed.
-It is not ideal, but it gets the work done.
-If you find any other Plugin with which Bulk Delete doesn't work, then let me know and I will try to see if I can add support through some hack like this.
+If you find any Plugin with which Bulk Delete doesn't work, then let me know and I will try to see if I can add support through some hack.

 ### Is it possible to schedule deletion of posts? ###